danielendeg/nugetpackageupdate/specs/BulkExport/BulkExportDesignSpec.md

 `Content-Location: [fhir base]/_operations/export/a0a13edb-ce1c-4347-8dca-8abfc6a7d453`

-To avoid being mixed up with the valid resources, we will use name `_operations` to distinguish the endpoint.
-The [FHIR spec](https://www.hl7.org/fhir/structuredefinition.html#invs) constrains the resource name to start with capitalized letter from A-Z so using a name that starts with underscore should be okay.
+To avoid being mixed up with the valid resources, we will use the name `_operations` to distinguish the endpoint.
+The [FHIR spec](https://www.hl7.org/fhir/structuredefinition.html#invs) constrains the resource name to start with a capitalized letter from A-Z, so using a name that starts with an underscore should be okay.

 #### Queuing a new bulk export job

-1. User calls one of the FHIR API endpoint with `$export` operation.
+1. User calls one of the FHIR API endpoints with the `$export` operation.
 2. Validate the call to make sure `$export` operation is supported.
    - If the endpoint is `[base]/Group/[id]/$export`, return `501 Not Implemented`.
    - If the endpoint is not `[base]/$export` or `[base]/Patient/$export`, return `400 Bad Request`.
 3. Validate parameters to make sure required parameters are supplied.
-4. Validate the `destinationType` to make sure we know how to handle it and validate `destinationConnectionSettings` to make sure it is valid.
+4. Validate the `destinationType` to make sure we know how to handle it, and validate `destinationConnectionSettings` to make sure it is valid.
-5. Check to make sure the caller has the privilege to call $export operation.
+5. Check to make sure the caller has the privilege to call the $export operation.
    - Return `403 Forbidden` if the caller does not have privilege.
 6. Generate the hash based on the input parameters and check to see if there is an existing job.
    - Return `202 Accepted` with the location of the existing job if there is a matching job with state `Queued` or `Running`.
 7. Check to see if job can be executed.
-   - If the number of job currently executing is greater than or equal to the threshold (initially 1), return `429 Too Many Requests`.
+   - If the number of jobs currently executing is greater than or equal to the threshold (initially 1), return `429 Too Many Requests`.
    - Do we need this step?
 If we are simply queuing and the client is expected to poll, we could just queue the job and let the worker handle it whenever it becomes available.
 8. Create a new secret and store the secret in the secret store.
    - If storing the secret in the secret store fails, return `500 Internal Server Error`.